 If it returns an empty array

 you are all set.
-If you get errors, try going back and making sure you didn’t forget anything or write a comment at the end of the post for help.
+If you get errors, try going back and making sure you didn’t forget anything, or you can comment at the end of the post for help.

 routes/todos.js, we are going to add the ability to create using mongoose create.
-Could you make it work before looking at the next example?
+Can you make it work before looking at the next example?

 - We are using the